sandeepk97/sandeepk97/README.md

 Full Stack Developer
 --------------------

-Full Stack Mobile and Web Developer with 4+ years of experience.
-\* Well versed with all phases of SDLC and have a good experience with Agile/Scrum environment.
-\* Strongly believe in keeping self-updated with the latest happenings in the technology field.
-\* Proficient in using version control tools like Git and SVN, software like Stash and Jenkins, and project management tools like JIRA.
-\* Worked with AWS services like API Gateway, Lambda, SQS, S3, Cloudformation, Cloud Watch, Cognito.
-My major responsibilities were understanding requirements, development, creating technical design documents, refactoring and continuous integration, unit testing, and automated testing.
+I am a highly skilled Full Stack Mobile and Web Developer with over 4 years of experience.
+Throughout my career, I have been involved in all stages of the Software Development Life Cycle (SDLC) and have a strong background in Agile/Scrum methodologies.
+I am committed to staying updated with the latest trends and advancements in the technology industry.
+Proficient in version control tools like Git and SVN, as well as project management tools like JIRA, I am well-equipped to handle complex development projects.
+Additionally, I have hands-on experience with various AWS services, including API Gateway, Lambda, SQS, S3, CloudFormation, CloudWatch, and Cognito.
+My expertise includes understanding requirements, technical design, refactoring, continuous integration, unit testing, and automated testing.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [skunusot@buffalo.edu](mailto:skunusot@buffalo.edu)